AyrA/LegacyServices/README.md

 - Message
 - Chargen
 - Time
+- Pwdgen

 Each protocol has a document in the "Docs" folder that briefly explains it.
-This document also shows all possible configuration options
+This document also shows all possible configuration options.

+All protocols are enabled in the TCP multiplex service by default.

 ## Configuration